sebastienserre/wp-openagenda/readme.txt

 == Frequently Asked Questions ==

 = How to display an agenda in my website? =
+On WP 5.0 Use the new Gutenberg Blocks!

 * 1st get an Openagenda API Key in your Openagenda profile.
 * 2nd use the [openwp_basic] with with params below to customize it.
 * The param Agenda slug is mandatory. example: slug=\'my-agenda-slug\'.